melofton/module7_R_dev/module7.md

 **Answer Q. 14**

-## 3. Fit an autoregressive forecast model.
+## Objective 3.
+Fit an autoregressive forecast model.

 ### What is an autoregressive model?